What a Coordinated Troll Attack Actually Looks Like (And How Fast It Spreads)

 Before the comment flood arrives, you'll notice something strange in your notifications: a sudden spike in 😂 reactions on the targeted post.
 This is the laugh-bombing pattern, and it's one of the earliest warning signs.
 It happens because reacting is faster than commenting.
 People see the callout, click through to your actual post, and hit the laugh react before they even read your caption.

 Your normal reaction count can multiply 10x or more in under an hour.
 Facebook's algorithm reads this engagement spike as a signal that the post is generating interest — and starts showing it to more people.
-The platform essentially begins amplifying your own attack.
+The platform essentially begins amplifying the attack for them.

 Hour 2–4: The Comment Flood